Ford Flex years to avoid — most common problems

 According to some reports, this condition could lead to additional severe issues like total engine failure or a loss of control when operating a vehicle.
 Nearly all of these occurrences took place at lesser speeds.
 Some owners, however, were unfortunate enough to be stranded in the middle of blocked lanes and interstate traffic, while the majority of owners were able to pull over to the side of the road.

 The airbags on Flex vehicles between the model years 2009 and 2011 wouldn’t inflate after being deployed.
-To address this issue, Ford issued an active recall and would cooperate with distributors and dealerships to replace the airbags as necessary.
+To address this issue, Ford issued an active recall for the 2009 Flex model and would cooperate with distributors and dealerships to replace the airbags as necessary.
 Although the cause of this issue was never made public, now that it has been fixed, it is less important to know what it was.

 Takata airbags were installed in every vehicle with the issue.
 The quality of Takata airbags significantly declined over the last ten years, rendering many automobiles inoperable.
 Bring your car to a Ford-approved repair shop if you think it may have a problem.